dmbarbour/wikilon/docs/AwelonLang.md

 Embedded text may contain any valid Awelon character (32-126) excepting the double quote `"` (34) which terminates the text.
 There are no escape characters.
 When developers eventually need text outside these limits, the primary options are:

 * interpret text, e.g. `"multiple\nlines" lit` to rewrite
-* structure, e.g. `["multiple" ["lines" [null] cons] cons] unlines`
+* structure, e.g. `["multiple" ["lines" null cons] cons] unlines`
 * use *Secure Hash Resources* to reference external binary

 Interpeted text is a convenient hack but doesn't scale, compose, or abstract nicely.
-Structure is easy to abstract, compose, evolve, and extend to mixed data, so is a pretty good idea.
+Structure is easy to abstract, compose, and evolve to support mixed data, but needs *Editable Views* to provide a usable syntax.
 Use of *Secure Hash Resources* is the most convenient wherever you'd conventionally use an external text or binary file.

 Embedded texts are suitable for simple things like labels, test data, inline comments, and micro-DSLs such as regular expressions.
 They are not suitable for general use.